Adults and families with children who have applied for protection (asylum)

 Many applicants have been waiting a long time to get an answer regarding their application for protection.
 We know that waiting is difficult.
 Therefore, we are now working on the applications that have been with us the very longest.

-A number of the 1,400 cases from 2023 involve applications from Syrian citizens and stateless individuals from Syria.
-We are currently not processing these applications, so applicants from Syria will have to wait longer for a response.
+A number of the 1,200 cases from 2023 involve applications from Syrian citizens and stateless individuals from Syria.
+We are not processing these applications at present, so applicants from Syria will have to wait longer for an answer.

 Applications from Syria

-Everyone will receive an answer to their application for protection once the processing of asylum applications resumes.
-We will provide more information when we begin processing applications from Syria again.
+Everyone will receive an answer to their applications for protection.
+We will be back with more information as soon as we start processing applications from Syria again.

 Why do some applicants receive an answer before others?

 There are many people seeking protection.
-UDI cannot manage to process all of their applications right away.
+UDI cannot manage to process all the applications right away.
 Applications from certain groups of applicants must be processed more quickly than others.
 This includes:

-- applications processed in accordance with the Dublin Regulation, which most often entails that an applicants have to travel to a different European country to have their applications processed.
+• applications processed in accordance with the Dublin Regulation, which most often entails that an applicants have to travel to a different European country to have their application processed.

 UDI also sets out to interview as many applicants as possible while they are at the National arrival centre.
 This is to help reduce the waiting times over time.
 We interview applicants from prioritised groups first.